 On November 22, Blackbeard and his ship Adventure were attacked in the nearby waters by British Naval Lieutenant Robert Maynard.
 Stories differ, but many agree that Blackbeard was beheaded after taking many bullet wounds.

 His body was dumped in the sea while the head was placed on Maynard’s bowsprit and transported to Virginia.
-There, the Virginia Governor Alexander Spotswood had Blackbeard’s head placed on a pike along the Chesapeake River as a deterant to any aspiring pirates.
+There, then-Virginia Governor Alexander Spotswood had Blackbeard’s head placed on a pike along the Chesapeake River as a deterrent to any aspiring pirates.

 The waters beyond the beach are known as Teach’s Hole as a result of this infamous battle.

 After passing away in 1997, the former Jones is buried next to his horse Ikey D, near the beach at Springer’s Point.

 Read More: 100+ Unique Things to Do in North Carolina

 Springer’s Point Nature Preserve